 Task selection

 Choosing the right task type for your model is the crucial first step in the distil labs workflow.
-Currently, our platform provides specialized support for five fundamental task types:
+Our platform provides specialized support for six fundamental task types:

-• Classification where the model analyzes the input text and assigns it to one category from a fixed set of options.
+• Classification — the model analyzes input text and assigns it to one category from a fixed set of options.

-• Open Book Question Answering (Rag) where the model generates answers to questions based context you have ready.
+• Open Book Question Answering (RAG) — the model generates answers to questions based on context you provide.

 Choosing Between Tasks